Pax Sinica: Qing dynasty

 The Qing dynasty of China heralded another period of Pax Sinica.
 At its peak, it ruled over the fourth largest empire territorially, constituting 9.87 per cent of the world's total land area.
 The High Qing era was a period of sustained population growth, economic prosperity and territorial expansion.
 The multicultural and multiethnic nature of the Qing dynasty was fundamental to the subsequent formation of the modern nationalist concept of Zhonghua minzu.
 As the rulers of the Qing dynasty were ethnic Manchu, this period of peace is also sometimes known as "Pax Manjurica".

-Analogy For Modern China
+Analogy to Modern China

-The People's Republic of China, in the immediate aftermath of the reforms of Deng Xiaoping, adopted a semi-free-market economy, and since then, has been a prominent and preeminent power when it comes to the manufacturing of cheaply made goods, with manufacturing making up 36.5% of China's total economy.
+The People's Republic of China, in the immediate aftermath of the reform and opening up of Deng Xiaoping, adopted a semi-free-market economy, and since then, has been a prominent and preeminent power when it comes to the manufacturing of cheaply made goods, with manufacturing making up 36.5% of China's total economy.
 This industrial growth, along with other economic and geopolitical factors, has contributed to China's rise as a significant global power.
-Some scholars have referred to this period of increasing Chinese influence as a new "Pax Sinica", while noting that the international landscape has also seen shifts in the relative influence of other major powers, including the United States, this phenomenon is referred to as the American decline.
+Some scholars have referred to this period of increasing Chinese influence as a new Pax Sinica, while noting that the international landscape has also seen shifts in the relative influence of other major powers, particularly the global hegemonic order of the United States, this phenomenon is referred to as the American decline.